 You must be either a registered student or on filing fee status during the quarter you graduate.
-To file during the summer months free of charge, you must have been enrolled or on filing fee status during every quarter of the previous academic year.
-If you were not, (i.e., were on leave of absence, on ready to enroll status, or withdrawn for one or more quarters) you must be enrolled in and pay for two units of directed research (course number 299) in the 10-week Summer Session.
-You may use filing fee during the Summer, if necessary, and if you have not used it previously.
+To file during the summer quarter without enrollment and tuition, you must have been enrolled or on filing fee status during every quarter of the previous academic year.
+If you were not, (i.e., were on leave, on ready to enroll status, or withdrawn for one or more quarters) you must be enrolled in and pay for two units of directed research (course number 299) for the 10-week Summer Session.
+You may use filing fee during the Summer, if necessary, if you have not used it previously.
 Note: filing fee status may only be used once.